When it comes to B2B payments, there’s more at stake than you think.

-What Different Types of B2B Payments are There?
+What are the Different Types of B2B Payments?

 There are many options when it comes to B2B payment reconciliation.
 However, it’s important to keep in mind that your suppliers may only accept a certain method of payment for invoices.
-Below, we outline the most common ways to settle your outstanding bills:
+The most common ways to settle your outstanding bills include:

 The majority of organizations still accept cash payments.
 However, making payments in cash is more difficult in the B2B world—your suppliers are unlikely to be conveniently located to make a physical cash exchange.
 Further, it’s unsafe and not secure to send cash through the mail, and therefore cash payments are becoming a passe option for B2B payments.